How ‘Minor’ Car Crashes Can Cause Significant Injuries

 If you have legal questions after suffering a personal injury, the Minneapolis personal injury lawyers at TSR Injury Law are here to answer them.
 An initial consultation with a licensed attorney is free and there are no legal obligations.

-Reasons Why Cases are Usually Settled
+Reasons Why Cases Are Usually Settled

 It is usually in the best interest of both parties to settle the case rather than going to trial.
 While the trial itself may only last a few days, there are numerous hurdles to clear before a trial can begin.
 That means trying to resolve a case with a jury trial is going to take much longer than settling the case.